List of ancient great powers: Thracian States

 By the middle of the 4th century, there existed a Getic kingdom that was to thrive for a century.
 The Getic capital was Helis, which has been identified with the archaeological site of Sboryanovo, which was founded in the 330s or early 320s and housed around 10.000 inhabitants.
 It seems that the Getae also became active in Muntenia north of the Danube, a region that would come to constitute a part of the "Dacia" of imperial Roman historiography.
 The first Getic king to appear in the sources was Cothelas, who married his daughter Meda to Philip II, thus concluding an alliance between the two states.
 This probably happened during or shortly after Philip's conquest of the Odrysians.
 The kingdom survived two wars with Lysimachus and the Celtic invasion in around 280, but eventually disintegrated a few decades later.
 Helis/Sboryanovo was completely destroyed by an earthquake in the middle of the 3rd century.

 With Alexander's absence in Asia, the Strategoi of Thrace engaged in rebellions and failed expeditions against the Getae, greatly unsettling the country in the process.
 At the end of the 330s or in the mid-320s (the dating is not entirely clear), a certain Seuthes, later known as Seuthes III, instigated a Thracian rebellion.
 He seems to have been an Odrysian and may have been associated with the royal house of Cersebleptes, although his social background must remain speculation.
 Seuthes' goal seems to have been the revival of an independent Odrysian state.
-Seuthes ruled in the interior, what is Thrace north of the Rhodopes, but not the coastal regions of the Aegean and Black Sea.
+Seuthes ruled in the interior, what is Thrace north of the Rhodope Mountains, but not the coastal regions of the Aegean and Black Sea.
 Probably after the death of Alexander in 323, he founded the capital town of Seuthopolis, on the Tonzos river, near modern Kazanlak, and named after himself.